Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-adapters/ldio-json-to-json-ld.md

 The json-to-ld-adapter receives json messages and adds a linked data context to transform the messages to json-ld.

-An LDIO wrapper component for the [LDI Json To JsonLd building block](../../core/ldi-adapters/json-to-json-ld)

 ## Config

 | Property                  | Description                                                                                                  | Required | Default | Example                   | Supported values                                 |